About the Museum

 The Museum’s fourth Executive Director is Dr. Rachel M. Miller, who had a successful tenure as the Executive Director of the Arts & Science Center (ASC) of Southeast Arkansas, where she led a period of historic growth and renewal of its buildings, programs, and mission.
 Miller calls herself a connector instead of a director.
 Her work trajectory has always included community engagement, whether it’s been through creating programs for cultural sites or teaching literature and writing in a college classroom or community workshop.

 From 2021-2023, the Museum was led by Carla Bitter.
-Carla had a 20 year career in museums and public science education and led the installation of our two newest exhibits: Nature Exchange and Wonder.
+Carla had a 20 year career in museums and public science education and led the installation of two exhibits: Nature Exchange and Wonder.

 From 2015 to 2020, Jeanette Kihs led the Museum, transforming it from a static destination to a place of great service to the community.
 Jeanette led the Museum through a difficult season in which it came under unwarranted public scrutiny, even when she herself was unfairly targeted.
 She raised significant funding for new exhibits and facilities improvements, participated in development of an ambitious strategic plan, delivered every aspiration in the plan, and grew the Museum’s reach to over 50,000 people, bringing the natural history of the Central Coast to schools across the county.